-Will Trump Screw Up Republican Efforts To Hang Onto the Senate?
+Will Trump Screw Up Republican Efforts to Hang On to the Senate?

-Republican pols and conservative opinion-leaders are divided between those defending Team Trump’s crazed effort to contest his election defeat, and those remaining silent or criticizing the president and his allies for delusional thinking.
+Republican pols and conservative opinion leaders are divided between those defending Team Trump’s crazed effort to contest his election defeat, and those remaining silent or criticizing the president and his allies for delusional thinking.

-But let’s get real: the number of Republicans who really believe this is all going to work out for Trump, with him proudly mounting the rostrum to be sworn into a second term on January 20, is small and dwindling.
+But let’s get real: The number of Republicans who really believe this is all going to work out for Trump, with him proudly mounting the rostrum to be sworn into a second term on January 20, is small and dwindling.
 So for the most part, this has become an entirely symbolic loyalty test for members of the GOP who fear losing the trust of “the base,” even as they privately wish they could move on.

 Yes, “moving on” for many Republicans just means relearning the obstructionist tactics they regularly deployed when Barack Obama was president.
 But there is a critical moment before Joe Biden takes office, on January 5, when voters in Georgia determine control of the Senate in two runoff elections.

-Georgia’s incumbent GOP senators David Perdue and Kelly Loeffler would undoubtedly love to begin pounding Republican and swing voters with the message that they are needed to keep Biden and his Democrats from running rampant in Washington.
+Georgia’s incumbent GOP senators, David Perdue and Kelly Loeffler, would undoubtedly love to begin pounding Republican and swing voters with the message that they are needed to keep Biden and his Democrats from running rampant in Washington.
 That’s hard to do when their party’s leader is refusing to accept that Biden will in fact become president.
-And it’s even harder when Republicans in Georgia are fighting each other and walking a tight line over the results that have now been certified by the state’s Republican secretary of state and governor.
+And it’s even harder when Republicans in Georgia are fighting each other and walking a tight line over the results that have now been certified by the state’s Republican secretary of State and governor.

 Trump’s allies elsewhere are beginning to become impatient with him as well, as evidenced by this shot across the bow from the editors of the Washington Examiner: